aamirazad/Notes/20-29 School/21 Notes/21.11 11th Grade/AP Chemistry/Unit 2.md

 ---
 date created: Sunday, September 15th 2024, 12:45 pm
-date modified: Sunday, September 29th 2024, 3:15 pm
+date modified: Monday, September 30th 2024, 8:26 pm
 share: true
 ---

 # Unit 2

 Click on the back emoji ◀️ to be linked to last year's notes that affirm the topic.
-Not all parts of this unit are in this article, do not use it as your only study meathod.
+Not all parts of this unit are in this article, do not use it as your only study method.

 ## Chapter 8: Bonding